The Lady Slavey: Productions

 The Lady Slavey had a run of less than a week at the Lafayette Square Opera House in Washington D.C. before George Lederer's production opened at the Casino Theatre on Broadway on 3 February 1896 where it ran for 128 performances.
 Lederer instructed Dance to "Americanize" the piece and it was put on with new lyrics by Hugh Morton and a score by Gustave Adolph Kerker.
-The lazy Sheriff Dan Daly is set the task of reclaiming the estate of a bankrupt Englishman.
-In an attempt to stave of financial ruin the Englishman tries to marry off his daughter, the slavey of the title (Virginia Earle) to a wealthy young heir with the assistance of Flo Honeydew (Marie Dressler).
+The lazy Sheriff (Charles Danby) is set the task of reclaiming the estate of a bankrupt Englishman.
+In an attempt to stave off financial ruin the Englishman tries to marry off his daughter, the slavey of the title (Virginia Earle) to a wealthy young heir with the assistance of Flo Honeydew (Marie Dressler).

 The actress Marie Dressler had her first starring role as Flo Honeydew in this production which she performed for four years, two years of which were on tour.
 The critic of The New York Times called Dressler, "...an utterly preposterous music hall performer" while another stated of her, "It was hardly a case of acting.
 Better call it a case of letting herself go...
 She seemed a big, overgrown girl and a thoroughly mischievous romp with the agility of a circus performer and the physical elasticity of a professional contortionist...
 Her comic resource was inexhaustible, her animal spirits irrepressible and her audacity approached the sublime."

 A production was held at the Prince's Theatre in Bristol (1893-1894), while in 1897 Robert Courtneidge revived The Lady Slavey at the Prince's Theatre in Manchester.
 In 1900 the actress Madge Lessing played the title role when the work was revived in Boston in the USA.